 Blackbird Pictures

 Based in Indianapolis, Indiana — Blackbird Pictures is a film production company founded in 2019 by filmmaker and composer Ashton Gleckman.
-Blackbird’s filmography includes We Shall Not Die Now, The Hills I Call Home, and the acclaimed 8-part documentary series Kennedy, produced in partnership with RadicalMedia (Summer of Soul) and The History Channel (Vikings), and narrated by Emmy Award-winner Peter Coyote (E.T. the Extra-Terrestrial).
-Blackbird’s upcoming project is the documentary, The Quiet Village, narrated by Liev Schreiber (Defiance).
+Blackbird’s filmography includes the acclaimed 8-part documentary series Kennedy, produced in partnership with Academy Award-winning production company RadicalMedia (The Fog of War) and The History Channel — and narrated by Emmy Award-winner Peter Coyote (E.T. the Extra-Terrestrial).
+Blackbird’s upcoming project is the documentary feature, The Quiet Village — narrated by Liev Schreiber.

 The Quiet Village